WILLIAM B. LUDT

 Students, Interns and Volunteers

 The NHMLA Department of Ichthyology is always happy to provide opportunities for enthusiastic, self-motivated students, postdocs, interns, and volunteers who are curious about the natural world around them and how museums operate.
+We welcome people from all backgrounds and value the unique perspectives each person brings to our lab, and we strive to create a working lab environment that is safe and welcoming for all.
 Tasks for workers in the Department of Ichthyology range from research projects, to long-term curatorial and digitization tasks.
 Interested in working in the fish collection at the NHMLA?
 Contact us for current opportunities!

 Current Members